In this article

-Prior to 2017, this SEP had already been optional for exchanges.
-HealthCare.gov has not implemented it as of 2016, and it’s unlikely that they’ll do so in 2017, given the new guidance from HHS.
-HealthCare.gov’s qualifying event screener for enrollees wishing to change plans notes that death or divorce/separation that does not result in a loss of coverage does not trigger a special enrollment period.
+Prior to 2017, this SEP was already optional for exchanges, and that continues to be the case.
+HealthCare.gov does not provide a special enrollment period for people who experience death/divorce without loss of coverage.
+HealthCare.gov’s qualifying event screener for enrollees wishing to change health insurance plans notes that death or divorce/separation that does not result in a loss of coverage does not trigger a special enrollment period.

-For example, a person who divorces and subsequently moves to a new location would be eligible for a SEP as a result of the move (assuming different health plans are available in the new area).
-Similarly, a person who is covered as a dependent on an employer-sponsored plan would lose access to the plan if the employee were to die.
-Even if 36 months of COBRA were to be available to that person, he or she would also have access to a SEP in the individual market, triggered by loss of coverage.
+For example, a person who divorces and subsequently moves to a new location would be eligible for a SEP as a result of the move (assuming different health plans are available in the new area, and assuming the person already had coverage prior to the move).
+Similarly, a person who is covered as a spouse or dependent on an employer-sponsored plan would lose access to the plan if they got divorced or if the employee were to die.
+Even if up to 36 months of COBRA were to be available to that person, he or she would also have access to a SEP in the individual market, triggered by the loss of coverage.

-In both of those examples, there’s no requirement that the person was already enrolled in a plan through the exchange; those special enrollment periods are more flexible than the one that applies to losing a dependent or no longer being considered a dependent.
+In both of those examples, there’s no requirement that the person was already enrolled in a plan through the exchange; those special enrollment periods are more flexible than the one that would have applied to losing a dependent or no longer being considered a dependent.

 SEP limited to those already enrolled